peterzimon/docs-api/handlebars-themes/helpers/url.md

 ---
 title: "url"
 date: "2018-10-01"
-meta_title: "Handlebars Theme Helpers: url"
+meta_title: "Ghost Handlebars Theme Helpers: url"
 meta_description: "The handlebars helper for url outputs the relative url for a post.
 Read more about developing Ghost themes!"
 keywords:
     - api